Skip to content

 docker build -t "ghcr.io/miracum/recruit/${MODULE_NAME}:local" --build-arg=MODULE_NAME=${MODULE_NAME} .

-The --build-arg MODULE_NAME must be either notify or query (default).
+The --build-arg MODULE_NAME can be either notify, query-fhir-trino, or query (default).

 Using jib#